puckipedia/StackStream/README.md

  - `stream`: A datatype capable of reading and writing, like a FILE *, and possibly seeking and arbitrary reading/writing.
  - `codeblock`: A list of tokens, surrounded by "{" and "}" `{ 5 dive }`
+ - `packedblock`: A token containing a list of data tokens, as a sort of list.

-number, symbol, method, and codeblock can be represented in code.
+              "asdf" pushes a packed block containing (`f `d `s `a 5), etc. number, symbol, method, and codeblock can be represented in code.
 It is not possible to represent a stream as a code token.